qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

            -  ``QCS8300_fw.zip``

-Build a BSP image with extras
+Build a BSP image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The BSP image build has software components for the Qualcomm device support and software features applicable to the Qualcomm SoCs.
 This build includes a reference distribution configuration for the Qualcomm development kits.
-The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.
-For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-80020-27/qualcomm_linux_metadata_layers.html>`__.

-1. Download Qualcomm Yocto and the supporting layers with extras.
-For the ``<meta-qcom-extras-release-tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.
+1. Download Qualcomm Yocto and the supporting layers.
+For the ``<meta-qcom-release-tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.

    .. container:: nohighlight

       ::

-         # NETRC_FILE env variable needs to be set for kas to pickup netrc credentials
-         export NETRC_FILE="~/.netrc"

          cd <FIRMWARE_ROOT>/qualcomm-linux-spf-2-0_ap_standard_oem_nomodem